George Brent (politician): Death and legacy

 Brent died in 1699.
 His will written in 1694 was admitted to probate on September 1, 1700.
 Most of his vast landholdings (about 15,000 acres) including Woodstock passed to his firstborn son (also George), then grandson (also George).
 The circa 2000 acres of Brent Town later passed to his grandson (also George) and in 1804 to Daniel Carroll Brent, a distant cousin.
+His will also detailed 25 enslaved persons.

 In 1742, residents of Brent Town petitioned the House of Burgesses, indicating that the village existed on a section by then owned by descendants of Richard Foote near the tract's western edge.

 Brent was buried in the family cemetery, now near St. William of York parish and owned by the Catholic Archdiocese of Arlington.
 Since 1930, a large crucifix has stood nearby, next to historic Route 1, honoring the area's first Catholic settlers and their role in establishing religious liberty in Virginia.